 3.1 The relevant application forms and associated documents are obtainable from the council’s website or from the Customer Service Centre during normal office hours.

-3.2 It is strongly recommended that all applicants consult with the Licensing Authority prior to submitting an application.
-It may be appropriate to submit a draft application for comments.
+Applicants are strongly recommended to discuss their operating schedule with the responsible authorities prior to submitting the application.
+The Licensing Team can assist in co-ordinating this process.It may be appropriate to submit a draft application for comments.

-3.3 A plan must be attached to an application for a premises licence or a club premises certificate.
+3.2 A plan must be attached to an application for a premises licence or a club premises certificate.
 The plans do not have to be professionally drawn, however they must be to scale and contain the relevant information as required under regulation.
 The plan should be at a scale of 1:100; however the Council will accept plans of an alternative scale provided this is approved prior to submitting the application.